InamotoCo/careers/README.md

 * Experience working with cloud-based services and/or APIs.
 * Some sample projects that are live and can be viewed publicly.

 The Associate Software Engineer is right for someone relatively new to coding who would like to learn hands-on in a professional environment.
-The Software Engineer position is for someone with more professional experience who is looking to bring their depth of skills and help us define how we work.
+The Creative Technologist position is for someone with more professional experience who is looking to bring their depth of skills and help us define how we work.

 This is a full time, on-site position in our office in Gowanus, Brooklyn.
 We offer competitive compensation, benefits, an informal office environment and respect for individual contribution.
 We listen to music, have lunch together and appreciate good snacks.
 We rely heavily on each other to deliver the best work possible.